 • Exploring ancient Rome (Forum and Coliseum), as well as Christian churches spanning over 1500 years

 • Attending a live performance of “Les Miserables” and a concert of the BBC Symphony in London

 • Great pasta and pizza, gelato, croissants, bangers and mash!

 "Power and Politics of Art".
 Sample the arts (music, theatre, art and architecture) in Rome, Florence and Berlin on the same trip.
-(Meets both Global Perspectives and Fine Arts.)
+(Meets either Global Perspectives or Fine Arts Gen-Ed requirement.)

 Please visit the Off-Campus Studies page

 for a complete listing of off-campus programs that are available to Whitworth students.